-Prudential Regulation Authority (PRA) Financial Conduct Authority (FCA)
+Prudential Regulation Authority (PRA)

-Companies and small local authorities qualify for cover under FSCS deposit protection.
+Companies, charities and small local authorities qualify for cover under FSCS deposit protection.
 They are eligible for compensation up to a limit of £85,000.

-^{}Not all companies are eligible.
+Not all companies are eligible.
 See link to PRA rulebook on slide 7 for a list of ineligible depositors.